Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-setup.md

 To set up our connection with SQLAlchemy, we need to create an instance of `SQLAlchemy` and give it information on how we want to create our database backed models.
 We do this by passing the SQLAlchemy constructor a class name to use when generating our model classes.

 That might sound like a lot of work, but SQLAlchemy provides a class named `DeclarativeBase` which provides all of the operations our database backed models will need.
-We will make our own `Base` model class that is a subclass of `DeclarativeBase`.
+We will make our own `Base` model class that will be a subclass of `DeclarativeBase`.

 While we will not dive further into customizing our `Base` class in this series, creating our own `Base` class means that we could further tailor the behavior of our model classes, adding operations that we want available to all models.